 This article introduces the Business Analysis Body of Knowledge (BABOK) Guide.
-BABOK guide is the official guide for all IIBA examinations for Business Analysts Certification.
+BABOK Guide is the official guide for all IIBA examinations for Business Analysts Certification.
 It’s a comprehensive guide for understanding the Business Analysis practice.

 Implementing a Business Analysis Body of Knowledge (BABOK) Practice at work aims to improve an organization’s workflow by demonstrating its influence on the workplace.
 While putting a technique into practice, especially for beginners, to achieve better business outcomes that bring actual value to both the business and the customer.